 - Koa Pancake House– get wild and try the butter mochi pancakes!

 - Foodland– pick yourself up a bottle to use at your hotel or take it home with you!

 Ready for more breakfast goodness?!
-Check out the Best Breakfast in Honolulu!
+Read more about the Best Breakfast in Honolulu and Beyond!

 Manapua is a Hawaiian version of a bun style Chinese pork dumpling.
 Manapua’s are typically filled with meat or other savory flavors, however, there are sweet fillings as well!
 They are cooked by steaming, baking, or frying.